peterhinch/micropython-micro-gui/README.md

  each item on the dropdown list to have a separate callback.

 Optional keyword only arguments:
+ * `dlines=None` By default the height of the dropdown list is determined by the number of elements.
+If an integer < number of elements is passed the list will show that number of lines; its height will correspond.
+Scrolling will occur to ensure that the current element is always visible.
+To indicate when scrolling is possible, one or two vertical bars will appear to the right of the list.
  * `width=None` Control width in pixels.
 By default this is calculated to accommodate all elements.
  * `value=0` Index of currently selected list item.